Nhean Sosidan

-Nhean Sosidan (born 11 October 2002) is a Cambodian footballer who plays as a midfielder for Tiffy Army of the C-League, and the Cambodia national team.
+Nhean Sosidan (born 11 October 2002) is a Cambodian professional footballer who plays as an attacking midfielder or a forward for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodia national team.

 Club career

 For the 2021 season, Sosidan began playing for the senior team of National Defense Ministry FC of the Cambodian C-League.
 That year he scored his first goal for the club on 14 July 2021 in a league match against Prey Veng FC after coming on as a 77th-minute substitute.
 That season he was called one of Cambodia's rising stars by Jose Rodriguez T. Senase of the Khmer Times.

 International career

-In late September 2021 Sosidan was named to Ryu Hirose's squad for two 2023 AFC Asian Cup qualification Play-off matches against Guam and for 2022 AFC U-23 Asian Cup qualification, both of which were scheduled for the following month.
+In late September 2021 Sosidan was named to Ryu Hirose's squad for two 2023 AFC Asian Cup qualification play-off matches against Guam and for 2022 AFC U-23 Asian Cup qualification, both of which were scheduled for the following month.
 He went on to make his senior international debut on 12 October 2021 in the second-leg match against Guam, coming on as a second-half substitute for Lim Pisoth.

+Sosidan scored his first senior international goal on 10 September 2024 in a 2027 AFC Asian Cup qualification match against Sri Lanka at the Olympic Stadium.